VictorSierra314/ansible_role_proxmox_offline_guest_power_on/README.md

 pve_vm_ids: List all vmids here.
 It has to be a list because the role will loop into each id.
 You can use multiple range.
   - "{{ range(100, 160) | map('string') | list }}"
   - "{{ range(200, 880) | map('string') | list }}"
-  - 999
+  - 999\n
 delay_time: Delay until the role start powering off vm previously stopped.
 Delay time is in minutes.

 Vars Variables
 --------------

-All API login info are in there.
+All API login info are in there.\n
 It's using the API token authentication process.
 You have to provide the user id, user token id and secret.

 Example Playbook